US STOCKS-Tech selloff pulls Wall St lower

 By Yashaswini Swamynathan

-June 12 The Nasdaq Composite and the S&P 500 were lower on Monday as a bout of profit-taking squeezed the richly-valued technology sector.
+June 12 (Reuters) - The Nasdaq Composite and the S&P 500 were lower on Monday as a bout of profit-taking squeezed the richly-valued technology sector.

 Technology stocks have led a record-setting rally on Wall Street, helped largely by strong quarterly earnings.
 The S&P 500 technology index has risen 18.5 percent this year and is on track to register its best yearly performance since 2014.